-- by public lodging and food service establishments (Section 1, amending s.
-509.092, F.S.); - with respect to education, housing, or public accommodation (Sections 4 and 5, amending ss.
-760.07 and 760.08, F.S., respectively.); or - with respect to employment, provided that any discriminatory act constitutes an unlawful employment practice (Section 6, amending s.
-760.10, F.S.).33
+- By public lodging and food service establishments; - With respect to education, housing, or public accommodation; or - With respect to employment, provided that any discriminatory act constitutes an unlawful employment practice.33

 By specifically permitting a state cause of action for pregnancy discrimination claims, plaintiffs will have more time to file suit.
 As described in the Present Situation, after receiving a "right-to-sue" letter from the EEOC, a plaintiff must file a case in federal court within 90 days.
-A plaintiff has up to 1 year to file a civil action in state court after the FCHR issues its reasonable cause determination.
+A plaintiff